Aadithyasnair/Face_Recognition/README.md

    The application will display the live video feed from your camera.
 It will perform face detection and recognition on the server and display the processed frames.

-5. **Stop processing on match:**

-   The application will stop processing frames once it finds a match with the known face.

 ## Project Structure

 - `app.py`: The main Flask application code.